youmisuk/FairCATE-Multilevel/README.md

 - `treatment`: a string to indicate the name of treatment variable.
 Treatment must be a binary variable for the current version.
 - `cluster`: a string to indicate the name of the cluster id.
 - `multicategroical`: a string array to specify all the multicategorical variables.
 Using `NULL` by default to indicate that there is no multicategorical variable in your dataframe.
 If specified, this function will automatically convert these multicategorical variables into one-hot codings.
 The multicategorical variable(s) must be in factor format.
 - `nAGQ`: integer scalar, same to the argument in `glmer()` function from the `lme4` packages.
-Values greater than 1 produce than 1 produce greater accuracy in the evaluation of the log-likelihood at the expense of speed.
+Values greater than 1 produce greater accuracy in the evaluation of the log-likelihood at the expense of speed.
 - `fixed_intercept`: logical.
 Whether to include a fixed grand intercept in the outcome model.
 Using `TRUE` by default.
 This may depend on your research setting.
 - `gmler_Control`: a list of correct class, resulting from `glmerControl()` containing control parameters.
 Same to the argument `control` from the `lme4` package.
 It is used to solve the non-convergence issue in fitting the GLMM model.